kirru2198/My_AWS/S3/01_S3 Bucket Creation.md

 3. Click on **Create bucket**.
 4. Enter a unique bucket name (e.g., `xyzcorp-file-storage`).
 5. Choose a region (e.g., `us-east-1`).
-6. Uncheck **Block all public access** if public sharing is needed (can be configured per object later too).
+6. Uncheck **Block all public access** if public sharing is needed (can be configured per object later too). (= you can change the settings for each file later too.")
 7. Click **Create Bucket**.

 ---